adamcharnock/i-hate-papers/README.md

     You must set the OPENAI_API_KEY environment variable using your OpenAi.com API key

     positional arguments:
-      INPUT                 arXiv paper ID (example: 1234.56789) or path to a .tex file
+      INPUT                 arXiv paper ID (example: 1234.56789), or path to a .tex or .html file

     options:
       -h, --help            show this help message and exit